Massimo Vignelli

 Massimo Vignelli (/it/; January 10,1931 – May 27, 2014) was an Italian designer active in graphic design, industrial design, furniture, and architecture.
 He worked within the modernist tradition, emphasizing simplicity through the use of basic geometric forms.
-Vignelli co-founded Vignelli Associates with his wife, Lella, and previously helped establish the New York office of Unimark International.
+With his wife Lella, Vignelli helped establish the New York office of Unimark International and Vignelli Associates.

+Vignelli summarised his thoughts about graphic design as "the organisation of information that is semantically correct, syntactically consistent, and pragmatically understandable," further writing that it should "be visually powerful, intellectually elegant, and above all timeless."